Hegel and Modern Topology: More on Quantity and Measure

-The rich connections between Hegel and Kant, Fichte, Schelling, Leibniz and Spinoza have been substantially explored.
+The connections between Hegel and Kant, Fichte, Schelling, Leibniz and Spinoza have been substantially explored.
 However there are lesser known and perhaps even more philosophically interesting connections to Sextus Empiricus (as evidenced in Hegel's Lectures on the History of Philosophy and of course in the Phenomenology itself), Hume and Proclus.
-The same goes for the various currents of Buddhist philosophy (which also have deep connections to Hume and Pyrrhonism).

-In particular there are some very interesting connections to the theory of dialectics and the Proclean view of mathematics in his Commentary of the the first book of the Elements.
+The same goes for the various currents of ancient Indian philosophy (themselves with interesting connections to Pyrrhonism and Hume).
+A topic to be explored is Hegel's relationship to Proclus' theory of dialectics and philosophy of mathematics in the Commentary of the the first book of the Elements.

 A major work relevant for studying Quantity is the PhD thesis of F.M.
 Nolasco\cite{Fab}.
 This thesis suggests the central role of the question of the \emph{algebraization of the calculus} in Hegel's critique of the mathematics of his time.